GerbilSoft/rom-properties/doc/COMPILING.md

 * CMake does not support building for multiple architectures at once.
 For Win64, a 64-bit build will work for Windows Explorer, but will not work in any 32-bit programs.
-* Due to file extension conflicts, the Windows version currently only registers itself for a subset of extensions.
-This does not include .iso or .bin.
-A future update may change extension registration to handle "all files".

 See README.md for general usage information.